janfrischi/franka_trajectory_recorder/README.md

 ### 3. Replace Expert Actions with Real Dynamics

-Replace the expert demonstrations with real robot dynamics to create a more realistic dataset:
+Replace the expert demonstrations with real robot dynamics to create a more realistic dataset for imitation learning:

 ```bash
 # Replace expert actions with real robot dynamics